Morisset/PyNeb_devel/updatePyNeb.md

 Once the devel branch is validated and passed all the tests:

-* update the version removing the beta indices
+* update the version in pyproject.toml removing the beta indices
 * Merge it to the master branch

-Make a new release tab on the github server
+Make a new release tag on the github server
 ==============================